Lepitre vineyard are located in the Rilly-la-Montagne terroir.

 On the other hand, the chalk is also a water reservoir that guarantees a sufficient supply for the vine and ensures a good drainage of the soils as the clay structure, very favourable to the hydration of the vine.

-Finally, the soil is an important factor in the gustative quality of the wines which leads to different typicities in the mouth.
+The soil is an important factor in the gustative quality of the wines which leads to different typicities in the mouth.
 For example, we find in our wine a hint of grapefruit or even lemon rolled up with mineral notes, all brought by the subsoil limestone from our terroir.